apache/camel-website/content/community/articles.md

 These examples show Camel combined with several tools (e.g. IDE), ESBs, Application Services, and other middleware products such as messaging or OSGi container.

+*   [Upgrading to Apache Camel 3 using Windup](https://jpoth.blogspot.com/2020/09/upgrading-to-camel-300-with-windup.html) blog post by John Poth from September 2020 showing how to use Winup to generate migration report of your Camel projects (source code scanning).
 *   [Using Camel and NiFi in one solution](https://medium.com/@raymondmeester/using-camel-and-nifi-in-one-solution-c7668fafe451) blog post how to use Camel inside Apache Nifi.
 *   [Wanna try our Apache Camel developer tools for Enterprise Integration Patterns?](http://macstrac.blogspot.com/2011/01/wanna-try-our-apache-camel-developer.html) _by James Strachan_
 *   [Using NetBeans 7.0 to create a new Apache Camel project](http://coders-unite.blogspot.com/2011/07/using-netbeans-70-to-create-new-project.html) shows how to start from scratch in NetBeans to setup a Apache Camel project (tutorial style with screenshots)